ANSHPG/pypi-pkg-clsfr/README.md

-# classifier-linear
+# classifier-anshp

-`classifier-linear` is a simple linear classifier built using TensorFlow.
+`classifier-anshp` is a simple linear classifier built using TensorFlow.
 This package includes a customizable linear model for binary classification and provides sample datasets for quick testing.
 The classifier is designed for flexibility and can be applied to custom datasets or pre-defined datasets, such as logical operations (AND, OR, XOR, XNOR).

 ## Features